axr167/interview-prep/technical-rounds/00-Graphs/README.md

 The idea is to use DFS and keep track of all the nodes in the stack.
 If we visit a node that exist in the stack, there is a cycle.

 **NOTE: Just because a node is visited it does not mean there is a cycle.
-It HAS to be on the stack** Consider this graph:
+It HAS to be on the stack.**

+Consider this graph:

 ![Dir-cycle](https://i.imgur.com/6I2RwCP.png)